cqwyrm/VimIE/README.md

 		Esc		toggle Vim/Normal mode
-		gn		switch to the "n"th tab ( n is an integer between 1 and 8) b       go to the last tab
+		gn		switch to the "n"th tab ( n is a number between 1 and 8) b       go to the last tab
 		a		add a bookmark
 		c		duplicate current tab